 The difference between your must-dos and your want-dos is that it’s okay to not finish the latter.
 Here’s an example from my own life:

 - Watch the next lesson in R’s course

 - Continue reading the book I started

-Of course, deciding on must-dos is only part of the process.
+Of course, deciding on must-dos is only part of the process to get to maximum productivity.
 Now let’s look at how to follow through with them:

 - Before you start your workday, decide on the minimum amount of time you will spend on your must-dos.
 For the first two weeks or so, I would recommend choosing something very manageable, such as 20 minutes per day.
 The idea here is to build up a consistent habit by aiming for at least 20 minutes daily — you can always keep going beyond that time, if you like.

 - Whatever else is going on in your workday, spend this minimum amount of time each day working on your must-dos, and ignore everything else.
 It’ll still be there when you’re done.

 - If at all possible, focus on your must-dos before doing anything else.
 Ideally, first thing in the morning.

 - Rinse, lather, and repeat.
 Over time, you’ll want to increase the time you dedicate to your must-dos.